brenoliradev/svelte-standalone/docs/install.md

 3. **Install Svelte Standalone**

 :::tip
-_My current workflows include Svelte 4 with **Svelte Standalone**.
+_My current workflow includes Svelte 4 with **Svelte Standalone**.
 This version is well tested and used in a daily basis._

 _If you want to use it as myself, create your Svelte project - with the svelte CLI - and downgrade the following dependencies: `svelte@4 @sveltejs/vite-plugin-svelte@3`_
 :::